fbrinker/resize-vagrant-vm/README.md

 Replace `*X*` with a number for the dedicated size.
 To resize your VM to 20GB, execute `./resize-vm.sh 20`

 ### How does it work?
 The Script detects your hdd image for the machine, clones it, if necessary, into the .vdi format, resizes it and mounts it back.
-The old vmdk files is deleted afterwards and not needed anymore.
-If you want to resize it again, it resizes the vdi again.
+Afterwards, the old vmdk file is not needed anymore and gets deleted.
+If you want to resize it again, it resizes the new vdi file.

 ### Limitations
 You have to use VirtualBox as provider.